-Radiation tolerance and reliability are important issues for the CMS electronics, including the Endcap Muon CSC anode front-end electronics.
-The peak luminosity of LHC, 10^{34} cm-2 s-1, combined with the 7 TeV beam energy, will create a very hostile radiation environment in the detector experimental hall.
-The most severe conditions in the CMS muon Endcap region are near the ME1/1 CSC chambers.
-Here, the neutron fluence and the total ionizing dose (TID) accumulated during 10 years of LHC operation (5 x 10^7 s) are expected to be about 6 - 7 x 10^{11} n/cm-2 (at neutron energies En > 100 keV) and 1.8 - 2 kRad, respectively [17-18].
-For CSC locations other than the ME1/1 chambers, behind the iron disks, the doses are at least 10 times lower.
-All but the ME1/1 CSC chambers are equipped with the AFEB AD16.
-However, the anode front-end boards of ME1/1 chambers also have the CMP16 chips installed on them.

-With BiCMOS and bipolar components, the AFEB's ASIC chip and voltage regulator TK112B are affected by exposure to both ionizing radiation and to neutrons (displacement damage for bipolar devices), yielding degraded performance and even failure if the doses are sufficiently high.
-The corresponding effects are cumulative.
-The other major category is single event effects (SEE), which are caused by nuclear reactions of charged hadrons and neutrons in the devices.
-From these, the relevant effect is single event latch-up (SEL), which results in a destructively large current draw.
+Radiation tolerance and reliability are impor-25 tant issues for the CMS electronics, including the Endcap Muon CSC anode front-end electronics.
+The peak luminosity of LHC, $10^{34}$ cm-2 s-1, 27 combined with the 7 TeV beam energy, will create 29 a very hostile radiation environment in the detector experimental hall.
+The most severe con-31 ditions in the CMS muon Endcap region are near the ME1/1 CSC chambers.
+Here, the neutron 33 fluence and the total ionizing dose (TID) accumulated during 10 years of LHC operation $(5 \times 10^7 \text{ s})$ are expected to be about $6-7 \times 10^{11} \text{ n/cm}^2$ (at 35 neutron energies $E_n > 100 \text{ keV}$ ) and 1.8-2 krad, 37 respectively [17,18].
+For CSC locations other than the ME1/1 chambers, behind the iron disks, the 39 doses are at least 10 times lower.
+All but the ME1/ 1 CSC chambers are equipped with the AFEB devices), yielding degraded performance and even failure if the doses are sufficiently high.
+The 49 corresponding effects are cumulative.
+The other major category is single-event effects (SEEs), 51 which are caused by nuclear reactions of charged hadrons and neutrons in the devices.
+From these, 53 the relevant effect is single event latch-up (SEL), which results in a destructively large current draw.
+55